afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

    * a TRK-format file, ``*.trk``, legacy of when tractographic output had to be viewed with non-AFNI/SUMA options, which in this case were with TrackVis.
-At some point (likely soon-ish), this will not be a default output; at the moment, the ``-no_trk_out`` switch can be utilized to save output space by not writing these.
+These are not output by default.
+To have these be output, use the the ``-do_trk_out`` switch.

 #.
 When outputting tract files, one has to choose whether to use
    AND-logic or OR-logic within the network.
 That is, whether to keep